-Eye Injury and Vision Loss Attorneys in Phoenix
+Eye Injury Attorneys in Phoenix

-Most people take their eyes for granted.
+Most people take their vision for granted.
 We don’t think about the gift of being able to see our loved ones, driving ourselves to work, or even just watching television.
 But an eye injury can result in partial vision loss or complete blindness in addition to a long, painful recovery, which will have a huge impact on your life.
 It will also affect your quality of life and render you unable to work if you can no longer perform the tasks needed for your job.

 - Motor vehicle accidents

-- Motorcycle accidents
+- Motorcycle collisions

 - Pedestrian accidents